wdbm/media_editing/README.md

 # vidgif.py

-This script converts a video to an animated GIF.
+This script converts a video to an animated GIF, with the option to output commands only, not execute.